prashanthi411/garbled_circuits/README.md

+Server:-

-run alice_server from the command line of the device that needs to send the numbers.
+Run alice_server from the command line of the device that needs to send the numbers.

 A port number should be provided as a command line argument.